-Both the Cardigan and Pembroke Welsh Corgis are some of the most popular dog breeds for families in America.
-They’re lively, energetic, intelligent and affectionate.
-But before bringing a Corgi into a home with kids, safety should be top priority.
+Welsh Corgis are some of the most popular dog breeds for families.
+They’re lively, energetic, intelligent and affectionate dogs.
+But before bringing a Corgi into your home, you may be wondering if Corgis will get along with children.

-If you’re looking to bring home a Corgi, then this is for you.
-Here’s the ultimate guide to raising Corgis with children.
-We discuss the reasons why they can make great playmates for kids and the potential pitfalls of raising Corgis with children.
+If you’re looking to bring home a Corgi, then this guide is for you.
+Here’s everything you need to know on how to raise these dogs with kids.
+We also discuss why they can make great playmates for kids and the potential pitfalls of raising Corgis with children.

 RECOMMENDED: 50 Best Dogs for Children